 Animal Assisted Therapy

 Volunteers at Iowa Methodist, Iowa Lutheran and Methodist West make a difference for our patients, families and staff at the hospitals.
 Animal assisted therapy is available for patients and families at Iowa Methodist Medical Center, Blank Children's Hospital and Iowa Lutheran Hospital during their stay.
 We understand the unique bond between humans and animals and how it can enhance a positive attitude and actually assist in the healing process.
-Animal Assisted Therapy volunteers at UPHDM are required to commit to visiting our facilities a minimum of once per month for a minimum of six months.
+Animal Assisted Therapy volunteers at UPHDM are required to commit to visiting our facilities a minimum of once per month.

 Steps to becoming an AAT volunteer: